-The course is divided into a core section (for SL and HL students) and an additional higher level section (HL students only).
-Many of the topics in the two sections are interconnected but the additional higher level (AHL) section requires more in-depth learning for each topic.
+The course is divided in core section (for SL and HL students) and additional higher level section (HL students only).
+The topics in the two sections are interconnected but the additional higher level section requires more in-depth learning for each topic.

 Core subjects involve cell biology, molecular biology, genetics, ecology, evolution and biodiversity and human physiology.
-HL students will be required to study further in topics about nucleic acids, metabolism, cell respiration and photosynthesis, plant biology, genetics and evolution as well as animal physiology.
+HL students will be required to study further in topics about nucleic acids metabolism, cell respiration and photosynthesis, plant biology, genetics and evolution as well as animal physiology.

-Furthermore, both SL and HL students must study one of four optional topic chosen by their teachers as well as completing the internal assessment component and group 4 project during the two years of study.
+Furthermore, both SL and HL students must study one optional topic chosen by their teachers as well as completing the internal assessment component and group 4 project during the two years of study.